vladoshub/xr-gate/README.md

 # XR Gate

-Experimental open-source XR runtime stack for **AR glasses**, built to run real VR/XR games and applications with spatial tracking and controller input, while also serving as a low-level AR/XR research platform.
+Experimental open-source XR runtime stack, built to run real VR/XR games and applications with spatial tracking and controller input, while also serving as a low-level AR/XR research platform.

-XR Tracking currently provides a working end-to-end XR stack with a modular architecture intended to make support for other AR/XR glasses and sensors, tracking backends, and input devices possible over time.
+This project is a hardware-independent gateway to VR/XR for devices with limited or no native support.
+You can use AR glasses with depth cameras (e.g., Xreal Ultra) as a VR headset or even build your own custom tracker to create your own HMD (Leapmotion/Leapmotion + nRF54L15).

-It already supports 6DoF/3DoF spatial tracking, ML-based hand tracking, VR controller emulation from hand poses and physical input devices, and working SteamVR/OpenVR and Monado/OpenXR driver integration, as well as standalone tools.
-The stack captures stereo grayscale video and IMU data directly, synchronizes the streams, and feeds the resulting tracking and input state into real XR runtimes and applications.
+Supported:

-The goal is to keep the project useful in two directions at once:
+1. 6DoF tracking is supported, both fully stereo and with IMU support (Basalt integration)

-- **For users and XR hobbyists:** download runtime packages, register the driver, start `xr_client`, and run SteamVR/OpenVR games/apps on lightweight glasses without external tracking!
+2. Image analysis-based hand tracking (Mercury hand tracking integration)
-- **For engineers and researchers:** use the codebase as a real-time computer vision / perception / XR systems project with C++ capture, Python stream clients, ONNX hand-tracking integration, VIO, runtime filtering, spatial mapping, IPC transports, controller emulation, and reproducible packaging.
+3. Various input devices emulate VR controllers, including those with their own IMUs for precise tracking (Samsung Gear VR support or VR-like Bluetooth controllers)

 **For installation and usage instructions, see:**